Deploy Django App on Seenode | Django Hosting & Deployment Guide

 Success

-Once complete, your Django application will be accessible via your service’s URL.
+Once complete, your Django application is accessible via your service’s URL.

 Starting from Scratch?